chamodi-jayamini/chamodi-jayamini/README.md

 ---

-> 🧠 *“Code smart, automate everything, and keep learning — innovation begins with curiosity.”* 🚀
+> 🧠 "Learning, building, and innovating one project at a time."🚀